fetchai/agents-aea/docs/quickstart.md

 aea add connection local
 ```

+A local connection provides a local stub for an OEF node instance.

-### Run the agent locally
+### Run the agent

-Run the agent with the connection.
+Run the agent with the `local` connection.

 ``` bash
 aea run --connection local